Ajay9o9/Ajay9o9/README.md

 ### Hi there 👋
-**Ajay K V** is a ✨ Programming lover ✨ who loves to teach others and learn new things related to programming.
+I'm **Ajay K V**, a ✨ Programmmer ✨ who loves to code all day and night and also loves to teach others and learn new things related to coding.

 <div id="header" align="center">